caiodcamargo999/rarityleads_in_cursor/RARITYLEADS_ULTIMATE_GUIDE_BACKUP.md

 # 🧠 Rarity Leads - Ultimate Guide

-> **DESIGN NOTE:** All design-related content has been moved to `DESIGN_RULES.md`.
-Please refer to that file for all design system guidelines, UI/UX standards, and visual requirements.
+> **IMPORTANT: All frontend and web design guidelines must strictly follow the system defined in DESIGN_RULES.md.
+Any mention of gradients, glassmorphism, vivid colors, excessive bold, or legacy styles is strictly forbidden and must be ignored.
+The design is dark, minimalist, tech-inspired, with no gradients, no glass, no bold above 500, flat sidebar, flat buttons, Inter font 400/500 only, allowed color palette, only subtle smooth animations, and a profile/theme/language panel in the bottom left corner.**

+> **DESIGN RULE:** The entire project must use a minimalist, dark, non-colorful design.
+White, light, or colorful backgrounds are strictly forbidden.
+No example numbers (e.g., 12, 0, 7, etc.) should appear anywhere in the UI—only real data or zero.
+All UI/UX must be modern, tech-inspired, and include motion effects for a premium SaaS feel.
+The sidebar menu must always include every prospecting channel as in the dashboard.
+All buttons must be visually consistent, functional, and never broken.
+The Sign In button must always work and be visually correct.

+> **MAJOR DESIGN REFERENCES:** The primary web and motion design reference for the entire project is [tradesflow.io](https://www.tradesflow.io/) - featuring clean typography, professional layout, subtle animations, and modern SaaS aesthetic.
+Secondary references include [tempo.new](https://www.tempo.new/), [codecademy.com](https://www.codecademy.com/), [sounext.xyz](https://www.sounext.xyz/), [console.anthropic.com/dashboard](https://console.anthropic.com/dashboard), and [docs.anthropic.com/en/docs/intro](https://docs.anthropic.com/en/docs/intro).
+All pages (Sales, Auth, Dashboard, Leads, etc.) must follow the minimalist, dark, tech-inspired, and motion-rich style of these references.
+All buttons and interactive elements must always work and have a premium, animated feel.

 This is the single source of truth for the Rarity Leads project.
-It covers vision, features, database, deployment, copywriting, and all technical and business steps for building, launching, and maintaining the platform.
+It covers vision, features, design, database, deployment, copywriting, and all technical and business steps for building, launching, and maintaining the platform.

 ---